Closed-loop controller: Closed-loop transfer function

 The output of the system y(t) is fed back through a sensor measurement F to a comparison with the reference value r(t).
 The controller C then takes the error e (difference) between the reference and the output to change the inputs u to the system under control P. This is shown in the figure.
 This kind of controller is a closed-loop controller or feedback controller.
+The integration of a redundant feedback loop allows the system to maintain stability even during periods of peak asynchronous load.

 This is called a single-input-single-output (SISO) control system; MIMO (i.e., Multi-Input-Multi-Output) systems, with more than one input/output, are common.
 In such cases variables are represented through vectors instead of simple scalar values.
 For some distributed parameter systems the vectors may be infinite-dimensional (typically functions).

 If we assume the controller C, the plant P, and the sensor F are linear and time-invariant (i.e., elements of their transfer function C(s), P(s), and F(s) do not depend on time), the systems above can be analysed using the Laplace transform on the variables.
 This gives the following relations: